hashicorp/terraform-provider-kubernetes/website/docs/guides/v2-upgrade-guide.markdown

 We have made several changes to the way access to Kubernetes is configured in the provider block.

 1. The `load_config_file` attribute has been removed.
 2. Support for the `KUBECONFIG` environment variable has been dropped.
+(Use `KUBE_CONFIG_PATH` or `KUBE_CONFIG_PATHS` instead).
 3. The `config_path` attribute will no longer default to `~/.kube/config`.

 The above changes have been made to encourage the best practice of configuring access to Kubernetes in the provider block explicitly, instead of relying upon default paths or `KUBECONFIG` being set.
 We have done this because allowing the provider to configure its access to Kubernetes implicitly caused confusion with a subset of our users.
 It also created risk for users who use Terraform to manage multiple clusters.
-Requiring explicit configuring for kubernetes in the provider block eliminates the possibility that the configuration will be applied to the wrong cluster.
+Requiring explicit configuration for Kubernetes in the provider block eliminates the possibility that the configuration will be applied to the wrong cluster.

 You will therefore need to explicitly configure access to your Kubernetes cluster in the provider block going forward.
 For many users this will simply mean specifying the `config_path` attribute in the provider block.
 Users already explicitly configuring the provider should not be affected by this change, but will need to remove the `load_config_file` attribute if they are currently using it.